-320.3 A1 Threats to compliance with the principles of integrity or professional behaviour might be created, for example, from questionable issues associated with the client (its owners, management or activities).
-Issues that, if known, might create such a threat include client involvement in illegal activities, dishonesty, questionable financial reporting practices or other unethical behaviour.

-320.3 A2 Factors that are relevant in evaluating the level of such a threat include:

-- Knowledge and understanding of the client, its owners, management and those charged with governance and business activities. - The client"s commitment to address the questionable issues, for example, through improving corporate governance practices or internal controls.

-320.3 A3 A self-interest threat to compliance with the principle of professional competence and due care is created if the engagement team does not possess, or cannot acquire, the competencies to perform the professional services.
+- 320.3 A1 Threats to compliance with the principles of integrity or professional behaviour might be created, for example, from questionable issues associated with the client (its owners, management or activities).
+Issues that, if known, might create such a threat include client involvement in illegal activities, dishonesty, questionable financial reporting practices or other unethical behaviour. - 320.3 A2 Factors that are relevant in evaluating the level of such a threat include: - Knowledge and understanding of the client, its owners, management and those charged with governance and business activities. - The client's commitment to address the questionable issues, for example, through improving corporate governance practices or internal controls. - 320.3 A3 A self-interest threat to compliance with the principle of professional competence and due care is created if the engagement team does not possess, or cannot acquire, the competencies to perform the professional services.

-320.3 A4 Factors that are relevant in evaluating the level of such a threat include:

-- An appropriate understanding of: - The nature of the client"s business; - The complexity of its operations; - The requirements of the engagement; and - The purpose, nature and scope of the work to be performed. - Knowledge of relevant industries or subject matter. - Experience with relevant regulatory or reporting requirements. - The existence of quality control policies and procedures designed to provide reasonable assurance that engagements are accepted only when they can be performed competently.

-320.3 A5 Examples of actions that might be safeguards to address a self interest threat include:

-Assigning sufficient engagement personnel with the necessary competencies.

-- Agreeing on a realistic time frame for the performance of the engagement. - Using experts where necessary.
+320.3 A4 Factor include rs that are relevant in evaluating the level of such a threat le: An appropriate understanding of: The nature of the client's business; The complexity of its operations; ${\odot}$ The requirements of the engagement; and ${\odot}$ $$ The purpose, nature and scope of the work to be performed.
+Knowledge of relevant industries or subject matter.
+Experience with relevant regulatory or reporting requirements.
+The existence of quality control policies and procedures designed to provide reasonable assurance that engagements are accepted only when they can be performed competently.
+320.3 A5 320.3 A5 Examples of actions that might be safeguards to address interest threat include: Assigning sufficient engagement personnel with the necessary competencies.
+Agreeing on a realistic time frame for the performance of the engagement.
+Using experts where necessary.
 R320.
-3 A6 Professional accountants while accepting engagement of attest functions are required to comply with the "Know Your client" (KYC) Norms of the Institute.
-The Announcement issued in this regard in reproduced below:-

-1. Where Client is an individual /proprietor
+3 A6 functio (KYC) sional accountants while accepting engagement of attest ons are required to comply with the "Know Your client" Norms of the Institute.
+The Announcement issued in this in reproduced below:- 1.
+Wh ere Client is an individual /proprietor A. Ger neral Information ✓ Name of the Individual ✓ PAN No. or Aadhar Card No. of the Individual ✓ Business Description \checkmark Copy of last Audited Financial Statement

-A. General Information
+B. Engagement Information